Beginner Drawing Exercises: 10 Simple Drills That Work

 Try the five-minute burn

-• Enhances focus under time pressure
+• Sharpens observation under gentle time pressure

 Sketch of a curled-up cat drawn on paper, showcasing its back and tail, capturing a peaceful and minimalist artistic style.